 How am I selected for Jury Duty?

-I have received a qualification questionnaire regarding Jury Duty.
+I have received a qualification questionnaire regarding Jury Duty (or a postcard asking that I complete a qualification questionnaire).
 What do I need to know?

 The questionnaire is used to determine your legal eligibility to serve as a juror for our court.
 The most important thing to know is that you must complete and submit the questionnaire within 10 days of your receipt.
-You may complete the questionnaire online or return the form to the clerk's office.
+You may complete the questionnaire online using the eJuror instructions or return the form to the clerk's office.
+(If you received a postcard and cannot complete the questionnaire online, you must follow the instructions on the postcard to request that a paper questionnaire be mailed to you.)

 Pursuant to federal law, to be eligible for jury service in our court, you must be a citizen of the United States, at least 18 years old, and have resided for a period of one year within the judicial district.
 You must be able to read, write, speak, and understand the English language well enough to complete the questionnaire.

-You may not serve as a juror if you have a pending charge for the commission of, or have been convicted in a state or federal court of record of, a crime punishable by imprisonment for more than one year and your civil rights have not been restored.
+You may not serve as a juror if you have a pending charge for the commission of, or have been convicted in a state or federal court of, a crime punishable by imprisonment for more than one year unless your right to serve on a jury has been restored.

 You may request to be excused if you: